 - Telemetry is continuous monitoring of your heart rhythm.
 Sticky pads placed on your skin connect to an EKG machine that records your heart rhythm.

-- Abdominal ultrasound: An abdominal ultrasound is a simple test that looks at the organs inside of your abdomen.
-Caregivers will look to see if your spleen or liver have grown too large because of the hemolytic anemia.
+- Ultrasound pictures may be used to examine the organs inside your abdomen.
+Healthcare providers will look to see if your spleen or liver have grown too large because of the hemolytic anemia.
 Sound waves are used to show pictures of your abdomen on a monitor.

-- Surgery: Your spleen may get larger as it works harder to remove broken down RBCs.
-As the spleen gets larger, even more RBCs are broken down.
-When this happens, you may need surgery to remove your spleen.
+- Surgery may be used remove your spleen if it gets too large.
+Your spleen may get larger as it works harder to remove broken down red blood cells.
+As the spleen gets larger, even more cells are broken down.

-You could have a bad reaction to a blood transfusion, such as a seizure.
-Treatments may be slow to work, or may not work at all.
+Treatment may be slow to work, or may not work at all.
 This can be life-threatening.
-Ask your caregiver for more information about the risks of hemolytic anemia.
+Ask your healthcare provider for more information about the risks of hemolytic anemia.